 The Confluence Plugin MathJax makes MathJax available in your Confluence wiki.
 Must I say more?
 From within your Confluence editor you can access MathJax functions to display mathematic formulars on your Confluence page.
 The plugin was developed by David A.W.
 Barton (davebarton @ cityinthesky.co.uk).

-However, his last release is not compatible anymore with Confluence 5.3 or higher.
+However, his last release is not compatible anymore with Confluence 7.x.
 We have created an updated release that is.
 Find it here…

 What is Confluence ?